Rocky Mountain MIRECC for Veteran Suicide Prevention

 - Year of Licensure: 2008

-- Peter M. Gutierrez, PhD is a licensed Clinical Psychologist at the VA Rocky Mountain MIRECC.
+- Peter M. Gutierrez, Ph.D. is a licensed Clinical Psychologist at the VA VISN 19 MIRECC.
 Dr. Gutierrez's clinical training was in child and adolescent psychology, with an emphasis on serious psychopathology and suicide.
-He is a Professor of Psychiatry at the University of Colorado School of Medicine.
+He is Professor of Psychiatry at the University of Colorado School of Medicine.
 He has been studying suicide, focusing on screening, assessment, and intervention for over 20 years.
-Dr. Gutierrez is Past-President of the American Association of Suicidology (AAS).
-He was the 2005 recipient of the AAS Shneidman Award for outstanding contributions in research in suicidology and 2014 recipient of the Roger J. Tierney Award for Service.
-He is an Associate Editor of the journals Suicide and Life-Threatening Behavior and Military Behavioral Health, a consulting editor for Archives of Suicide Research, and regularly reviews for other psychology, psychiatry, and specialty journals.
+Dr. Gutierrez is a Past-President of the American Association of Suicidology (AAS).
+He was the 2005 recipient of the AAS Shneidman Award for outstanding contributions in research in suicidology and the 2014 recipient of the Roger J. Tierney Award for Service.
+He is an Associate Editor for the journals Suicide and Life-Threatening Behavior, and Military Behavioral Health, a consulting editor for Archives of Suicide Research, and regularly reviews for other psychology, psychiatry, and specialty journals.

 - Statement about research program: Dr. Gutierrez is a downstream suicide prevention researcher focusing on suicide-specific clinical interventions and assessment approaches.
 Within his assessment line of research he seeks to refine suicide assessment approaches to enable clinicians to make predictions about acute suicide risk so that treatment planning can be optimized for the greatest potential to prevent subsequent suicide-related behaviors.
 He believes the most promising work will focus on identification of near-term risk (i.e., warning signs).
 To be most useful, tools need to be validated in a range of clinical settings from Emergency Departments to Inpatient Psychiatric to Outpatient Mental and Behavioral Health.